agourlay/cornichon/cornichon-docs/src/main/tut/dsl.md

 ## Kafka Support (experimental)

+### Disclaimer

+This module is experimental and will be subject to important changes in the future

+### Description

 Cornichon offers a support for [Kafka](https://kafka.apache.org) v1.0.0

 Due to the architecture of kafka and and the handling of consumers offsets, **the default execution of